Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 The Best Years: 2017, 2013

 If you’re hunting for a Patriot, the 2013 and 2017 models should be at the top of your list.
 Why?
-They’re the cream of the crop when it comes to performance, tech, and reliability.
+They’re the apex of the crop when it comes to performance, tech, and reliability.

 The 2013 Patriot brought some substantial upgrades to the table.
 Jeep swapped out the old CVT for a smoother 6-speed automatic transmission, paired with a beefed-up 2.4L engine.
 The result?
 A ride that’s more responsive and a whole lot more enjoyable to drive.